rhanmiano/the-starred-ph/.github/CONTRIBUTING.md

 - `git checkout -b ${prefix}/descriptive-branch-name-here` Checkout to your branch.
 Prefix it with `feature/` or `fix/`, whatever is applicable to your updates.
 - Code and push your changes.
 - Submit a **pull request**.
 Please do follow the template for requesting one.

+**Any contributions such as UI/UX enhancements, or enhancements in some of the documentations** are very much welcome!

 **Let us make this a wonderful experience to us all.
 Thanks!**